MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-r-client-windows.md

 1. Accept the Microsoft R Client license terms.

-1. To install Microsoft R Client, you'll need [Microsoft R Open](index.md#mro), Microsoft's enhanced distribution of R. The setup will install it for you automatically.
+   To install Microsoft R Client, you'll need [Microsoft R Open](index.md#mro), Microsoft's enhanced distribution of R. The setup will install it for you automatically.

-1. You also have the option of installing R Tools for Visual Studio, an integrated development environment.
+ 1. If desired, select the option of installing **R Tools for Visual Studio**, an integrated development environment.
 [R Tools for Visual Studio](https://msdn.microsoft.com/en-us/library/mt721271.aspx#Anchor_1) is a free add-in for Visual Studio that works in all editions of Visual Studio.
 This option is only available if the supported version of Visual Studio is already installed.

-1. Accept the license terms for downloading and installing Microsoft R Open.
-Also accept the terms for R Tools for Visual Studio if you've selected to install it as well.
+1. Accept the license terms for Microsoft R Open.
+And, if you've selected to install it as well, accept the terms for R Tools for Visual Studio.

 1. Accept the default installation path for Microsoft R Client or choose another location.

 1. When the installation finishes, click **Finish**.
 A welcome screen opens to introduce you to the product and documentation.

 >After you have installed R Client and installed your favorite R IDE, you can begin developing your solution using the `RevoScaleR` package.
-The functions and APIs in this package enable you to send R commands to a remote server for execution.
+[The functions](scaler/scaler.md) and APIs in this package enable you to send R commands to a remote server for execution.
 Learn more in the [Microsoft R Getting Started](microsoft-r-getting-started.md) guide.

 <br>